 We have developed HAXELs: hydraulically amplified zipping electrostatic actuators, less than one millimeter in thickness, designed for seamless integration in textile-based haptic interfaces for Virtual Reality (VR) and Augmented Reality (AR) scenarios.

 For virtual reality (VR) to be truly immersive, the sense of touch must be stimulated.
-Our “HAXELs” can deliver a rich sense of touch on fingers or anywhere on our skin.
-Each HAXELs is less than 1 mm thick, changes in thickness by 60% in under 5 milliseconds, and generates 0.5 N of force.
+Our “HAXELs” can deliver a rich sense of touch on fingers, or anywhere on our skin.
+Our initial version of HAXELS, published published in Advanced Materials in 2020, was less than 1 mm thick, changes in thickness by 60% in under 5 milliseconds, and generates 0.5 N of force.
 They are very lightweight, only 90 mg each, and can easily be incorporated in clothing.
-This work was published in Advanced Materials in 7-2020.
-First author: E. Leroy, work done at EPFL-LMTS.
+We now have fully printed versions (Advanced Functional Materials 2023) that are fully stretchable, that can be wrapped around a fingertip.
+We can scale the HAXELS from 2mm up to 20 mm on a side, with forces of up to 4 N.

 HAXELs are capable of both of out-of-plane and in-plane motion, thus providing normal and shear forces to the user’s fingertip, hand or arm, with high spatial resolution.